 There are big regional events, including the NC Mountain State Fair in Fletcher and the NC State Fair in Raleigh.
 There are also agricultural fairs to showcase local farms, and arts and craft fairs that are perfect for Christmas shopping.

-Read on for our guide to 15 great fairs in North Carolina, including info on attractions, dates, hours, parking, and other pertinent details to help make your fair experience more than middling.
+Read on for our guide to 15 great fairs in North Carolina, including info on attractions, dates, hours, parking, and other pertinent details to help make your fair-going experience more than middling.

 Fall Fairs in North Carolina Guide